danray0424/phpHue/README.md

         -o [0 for turning the light off, 1 for turning it on] -r [transition time, in seconds.
 Decimals are legal (".1", for instance)] -n [color name (see below)]
+        -a [new name for the light]
         -e [command to execute before changing light setting]

-You need to specify an ip (-i), a key (-k) and at least one of the following options: -h, -s, -b, -t, -o or -n.
+You need to specify an ip (-i), a key (-k) and at least one of the following options: -f, -h, -s, -b, -t, -o, -n or -a.
 If you don't specify a light, it'll set the values you specify on all of them.

 If you don't have a key yet, you can register one by calling huecli.php with -g.